heathermiller/progfun-stats/README.md

 Have a look at the visualizations already implemented (the ones visible [in the article](http://docs.scala-lang.org/news/functional-programming-principles-in-scala-impressions-and-statistics.html)) in [ProgfunStats.scala](https://github.com/heathermiller/progfun-stats/blob/master/src/main/scala/progfun/ProgfunStats.scala)

+### Accessing the survey data from Scala

+There are two ways to get to the data, depending on what you'd like to do with it.
+In general, all of the survey data lives in the [`CourseraData`](https://github.com/heathermiller/progfun-stats/blob/master/src/main/scala/progfun/CourseraData.scala) object.
+You can:

+1. **Access entire rows of the dataset**, _i.e._, a single question answered by all respondents of the survey.
+For example, to see what all responses were for the question: "What's your highest degree?", you can simply `import CourseraData.degrees` (have a look at [`CourseraData`](https://github.com/heathermiller/progfun-stats/blob/master/src/main/scala/progfun/CourseraData.scala) to see all other possible options for import)
+2. **Access all responses per respondent**, _i.e._, a list of [`User`](https://github.com/heathermiller/progfun-stats/blob/master/src/main/scala/progfun/User.scala)s, each has a field for each question asked in the survey (luckily no more than 22!).
+Simply `import CourseraData.users`.This is useful when you want to plot two qualities against each other.
+For example, in the [graph of perceived difficulty vs background/field](https://github.com/heathermiller/progfun-stats/blob/master/src/main/scala/progfun/ProgfunStats.scala#L95) we need to know what a single user inputted for two different fields.
+That is, we needed to first filter out only Java/C/C++/FP experts, and then for those users, we needed to examine how difficult they believed the course to be.

 ## LICENSE

 The source code and data within this repository are open source under the Apache License V2.